-Each year 800,000 people take their own lives.
+Each year approximately 700,000 people take their lives.
 Even in societies where suicide is illegal or taboo, people still kill themselves.
 However, for each person who dies by suicide there are a great number of others who were desperately suicidal, but obtained help and support and did not end their lives.

 For many people who feel suicidal, there seems to be no other way out.
 Death describes their world at that moment and the strength of their suicidal feelings should not be under-estimated – they are real and powerful and immediate.
 There are no magic cures.